Author, Educator, and Touring Bassist Danny Ziemann presents…

 >Why should you work to build amazing ears? <

-Because it may be one of the single most critical pieces to us experiencing freedom on gigs, playing with confidence, and expediting our progress.
+Because it may be one of the single most critical pieces to us experiencing freedom while performing, playing with confidence, and expediting our progress.

-And being good at it leads to better, more fulfilling gigs.
+And being good at it leads to better, more fulfilling gigs — no matter the genre.